opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 To get more specific results in a findings search, you can use the path parameters defined in the following table:

-Path parameter name | Description | Usage
+Path parameter | Description | Usage
 :--- | :--- : :---
-`findingId` | The identifier for the finding entry. | This is returned in the initial query response.
+`findingId` | The identifier for the finding entry. | The finding ID is returned in the initial query response.
-`sortString` | This field sorts the finding. | Default value is `id`.
+`sortString` | This field sorts the finding. | The default value is `id`.
-`sortOrder` | The order to sort the list of findings, either ascending or descending. | Use `sortOrder=asc` to indicate ascending, or `sortOrder=desc` for descending.
+`sortOrder` | The order to sort the list of findings, either ascending or descending. | Use `sortOrder=asc` to indicate ascending, or `sortOrder=desc` for descending sort order.
 `size` | The maximum number of results to retrieve. | Can be any integer.
 `startIndex` | The pagination indicator. | Default is `0`.
-`searchString` | The finding attributes that you can specify in the search. |
+`searchString` | The finding attribute you want returned in the search. | You might want to search findings for a specific index, provide `searchString=indexABC'.

+### Create a per document monitor

-### How to define a trigger
+#### How to define a trigger

 A trigger is a conditional statement that you define.
 When the condition is met by a monitor query, then the monitor generates the alert notification.